 Well, from that first day on, I was hooked.
 I loved it.
 Going to the gym was like a drug, so I kept on going.
 I was lifting a little more every week, and I was seeing the results.
 And once you see results, you're hooked for life.

 Then I discovered boxing.
 I loved watching boxing on TV and saw it was an amazing workout.
 I started boxing at a UFC-style gym.
 I also started running because after the quarantine began, there were no gyms open and therefore no cardio machines.
 That meant I had to take my cardio outside.
 So, I started running, and I just kept adding different things to my workout.

 The Biggest Changes Are What You Can't See

 Our physical appearance may not be the most important thing, but it gives us a sense of confidence.
 When I was able to buy something for myself at the store and didn't have to look for the largest size, I knew I was doing something right.
 And I knew I had to keep on going.

-But being able to wear a smaller size or seeing the numbers going down on the scale, those are the smaller changes.
 The biggest change is what happened on the inside.
 I discovered I was actually very disciplined, I'd just never had the opportunity to use it.
 But when I started changing my eating habits and going to the gym more and more, I realized I had always been capable of making healthier choices.
-I think that was the biggest change because it affected every other area in my life.

 When you start working out, and when you start changing what you eat and what you put on your plate, you take control of your life.
 The changes in the mind are amazing.
 You become disciplined, you become consistent.
 You feel stronger, and as a woman, you feel empowered.